PancreatitisSkip to the navigation

 What causes pancreatitis?

-Most cases are caused by gallstones or alcohol abuse.
+Most cases are caused by gallstones or alcohol misuse.
 The disease can also be caused by an injury, an infection, or certain medicines.

 Long-term, or chronic, pancreatitis may occur after one attack.
 But it can also happen over many years.
-In Western countries, alcohol abuse causes most chronic cases.
+In Western countries, alcohol misuse is the most common cause of chronic cases.

 In some cases doctors don't know what caused the disease.

 The main symptom of pancreatitis is medium to severe pain in the upper belly.
 Pain may also spread to your back.

 Some people have other symptoms too, such as nausea, vomiting, a fever, and sweating.